 whenUnsatisfiable: DoNotSchedule

-The root cause is that the labelSelector counts pods from both the new and old ReplicaSets.
-To satisfy maxSkew=1, the scheduler prioritizes scheduling new pods to the zone with the fewest total pods (new and old combined).
-After the rolling update is complete and the old pods are destroyed, the new pods might be concentrated in only a few zones.
-This results in an uneven final distribution that might not cover all available zones.
+During a rolling update, this configuration can produce an uneven final pod distribution.
+The labelSelector counts pods from both the new and old ReplicaSets.
+To satisfy maxSkew=1, the scheduler favors zones with fewer total pods (combining old and new).
+After the old pods are removed, the new pods may be concentrated in only a few zones.

 topologySpreadConstraints: